Tor functor

 In mathematics, the Tor functors are the derived functors of the tensor product of modules over a ring.
 Along with the Ext functor, Tor is one of the central concepts of homological algebra, in which ideas from algebraic topology are used to construct invariants of algebraic structures.
 The homology of groups, Lie algebras, and associative algebras can all be defined in terms of Tor.
 The name comes from a relation between the first Tor group Tor1 and the torsion subgroup of an abelian group.

-In the special case of abelian groups, Tor was introduced by Eduard Čech (1935) and named by Samuel Eilenberg around 1950.
+In the special case of abelian groups, Tor was introduced by Eduard Čech in 1935 and named by Samuel Eilenberg around 1950.
 It was first applied to the Künneth theorem and universal coefficient theorem in topology.
-For modules over any ring, Tor was defined by Henri Cartan and Eilenberg in their 1956 book Homological Algebra.
+For modules over any ring, Ext was defined by Henri Cartan and Eilenberg in 1956.